 • Demonstrated experience managing multiple nursing activities at once.

 • Demonstrated experience with direct patient services and the proper knowledge and use of medical devices and equipment.

 • Demonstrated familiarity with tools, technology, and systems typically found within most health care environments (i.e. personal computer skills, spreadsheets, word processing, patient records systems, EMR systems, etc.).

 MINIMUM EDUCATION: Graduation from an accredited school of nursing.

-2. Current healthcare provider Cardiopulmonary Resuscitation (CPR) course completion card and will be required to maintain a current CPR certification during employment
+• Current Health Care Provider Cardiopulmonary Resuscitation (CPR) certification through American Heart Association or American Red Cross.
+Will be required to maintain a current CPR certification during employment.